elasticio/api-docs/source/includes/_flows.md

 }
 ```

-This endpoint stops a flow with given ID.
+This endpoint stops a Flow with given ID.

 ### HTTP Request